elibroftw/blog.elijahlopez.ca/content/posts/bu-375-operations.md

 <!-- markdownlint-disable MD033 -->

 This document are my notes and midterm review for the BU 375 Operations course taught at Wilfrid Laurier University.
-While studying for the midterm, I discovered my own formulae shortcuts, undoubtly due to "blind teaching syndrome" (I made that term up).
+While studying for the midterm, I discovered my own formulae shortcuts, undoubtedly due to "blind teaching syndrome" (I made that term up).
 So let's begin.
 I'll add a divider to let you know what is part of the midterm.

 {{< toc >}}

 ## Appendix

-It's better to have the appendix at the top rather than the bottom, as people know where to find the nitty gritties.
+It's better to have the appendix at the top rather than the bottom, so that people know where to get the values for some examples.

 ### Control Factors

 Out with the ugly table, and in with the new!
-It's absurd that at $500+ per course and hundreds of students, universities do not collaborate with eachother to make course curriculum/content, do not strive for perfect function (notes) and rarely place importance on aesthetics.
+It's absurd that at $500+ per course and hundreds of students, universities do not collaborate with each other to make course curriculum/content, do not strive for perfect function (notes) and rarely place importance on aesthetics.

 <!-- <sub>2</sub> produces x2
 x<sup>2</sup> p -->